Platform-supported migration of IaaS resources from classic to Azure Resource Manager

 Today, about 90% of IaaS VMs are using Azure Resource Manager.
 As of February 28, 2020, classic VMs have been deprecated and will be fully retired on March 1, 2023.
 Learn more about this deprecation and how it affects you.

-This article provides overview on platform-supported migration tool, how to migrate resources from the Azure Service Manager (ASM) aka Classic to Resource Manager (ARM) deployment models and details how to connect resources from the two deployment models that coexist in your subscription by using virtual network site-to-site gateways.
+This article provides overview on platform-supported migration tool, how to migrate resources from the Azure Service Manager (ASM) also known as Classic to Resource Manager (ARM) deployment models and details how to connect resources from the two deployment models that coexist in your subscription by using virtual network site-to-site gateways.
 You can read more about Azure Resource Manager features and benefits.

-ASM supports two different compute products, Azure Virtual Machines (classic) aka IaaS VMs & Azure Cloud Services (classic) aka PaaS VMs or Web/Worker Roles.
+ASM supports two different compute products, Azure Virtual Machines (classic) also known as IaaS VMs & Azure Cloud Services (classic) also known as PaaS VMs or Web/Worker Roles.
 This document only talks about migrating Azure Virtual Machines (classic).

 Goal for migration